 As if it wasn’t enough, the average room temperature does not take into account other factors affecting specific locations in that room.
 The most common sources of temperature disruption are windows, heat-generating equipment and uneven air distribution creating air drafts and hot spots.

 Clements-Croome (2003), in its paper Environmental Quality and The Productive Workplace, claims that “the way the building is managed through its FM provision can impact on occupier productivity”, and that “by improving the office environmental conditions, occupier productivity could be increased by 4-10%.”

-What would a 10% productivity gain of 20% of your employees represent?
+What would a 10% productivity gain represent, even if it only affected 20% of your employees?
 A 2% overall productivity gain, yes.
 But let’s evaluate it with real numbers.

 And we’re only considering reasonable thermal discomfort here.
 In more severe cases, employees may take sick days, and the employee turnover could increase dramatically.

 Add full days of work and the cost of hiring and training new employees into the equation, and that productivity number can quickly grow from 2% to much higher percentages.